-There is no doubt that the online revolution has had a significant impact on the UK financial services industry.
+There is no doubt that the online revolution has significantly impacted the UK financial services industry.
 This sector is now more transparent and accessible to the general public.
-However, there is still the option of dealing directly with insurance companies.
+However, there is still the option of dealing directly with insurance companies and using services like the Chartered Insurance Institute (CII) as risk management to find professionals.
 Consequently, it may be tempting to dismiss the benefits of using insurance brokers to your detriment.

 Access to a greater range of products

-With the best will in the world, insurance companies can't list all of their products on the Internet.
+With the best will in the world, insurance companies can’t list all of their products on the internet.
 The insurance sector is often fast-moving, and companies will respond to competitors and demand for particular types of insurance.
-Therefore, using an insurance broker, you will have access to products that are not always in the public domain.
+Therefore, you will have access to products that are not always in the public domain when using an insurance broker.

 Ability to negotiate

-As we touched on above, whether using a tied insurance broker or an independent insurance broker, there are opportunities to negotiate individual insurance policies.
-This is a power that is not necessarily available to the general public and can lead to significant savings/policy improvements.
+There are opportunities to negotiate individual insurance policies using a tied insurance broker or an independent insurance broker.
+This power is not necessarily available to the general public and can lead to significant savings and policy improvements.

 Niche insurance policies

-In essence, whatever type of insurance you are looking for, there will likely be insurance companies willing to create very specific policies.
+Some insurance companies will likely be willing to create specific policies for whatever type of insurance you are looking for.
 When looking at insurance premiums, everything comes down to a simple risk/reward ratio which is usually relatively easy for underwriters to calculate.
-Again, these are services not ordinarily available to the general public.
+But, again, these are services not ordinarily available to the general public.

 How much money does an insurance broker make?

-Recently we have seen a significant tightening of the regulatory framework when it comes to insurance policies and the broader financial sector.
+Recently we have seen a significant tightening of the regulatory framework regarding insurance policies and the broader financial sector.
 Historically, there has been evidence of insurance brokers favouring some insurance companies offering the highest commission rates on their products.
 Unfortunately, this type of arrangement was not always made public, causing a degree of scepticism amongst those looking at insurance broking services.
-The situation is very different today:
+However, the situation is very different today: